gsoft-inc/sg-orbit/README.md

 ### React Components

-Orbit UI React components are built on top of [Semantic UI](https://semantic-ui.com/) and [Semantic UI React](https://react.semantic-ui.com/).
+Orbit UI components are built on top of [Semantic UI](https://semantic-ui.com/) and [Semantic UI React](https://react.semantic-ui.com/).

 When available, you should use a component from [Semantic UI React](https://react.semantic-ui.com/).
 If a UI requirement cannot be achieved with the existing components, a custom one can be added to this repository.